1908 World Series: Game 1

 The Tigers struck first in Game 1 when Matty McIntyre singled to lead off the bottom of the first off of Ed Reulbach, stole second and scored on Ty Cobb's two-out single, but the Cubs responded in the third off of Ed Killian when after a leadoff double and single, Frank Schulte's RBI single tied the game.
 After a bunt groundout, Harry Steinfeldt's RBI single put Chicago up 2–1.
 After a walk, Ed Summers relieved Killian and allowed an RBI groundout to Joe Tinker and Johnny Kling reached on an error that allowed another run to score.
 The Cubs added another run in the seventh on Steinfedlt's sacrifice fly.
 In the bottom of the inning, with runners on second and third, Boss Schmidt's groundout, Red Downs's ground-rule double, and Summers's single scored a run each.
 Next inning, Claude Rossman's two-run single off of Mordecai Brown put the Tigers up 6–5.
 In the top of the ninth, three straight one-out singles loaded the bases before Solly Hofman's single scored two and Joe Tinker's bunt single scored another.
-After a double steal, Johnny King's two-run single put the Cubs up 10–6.
+After a double steal, Johnny Kling's two-run single put the Cubs up 10–6.
 Brown pitched a scoreless bottom of the ninth despite allowing a single and walk as the Cubs went up 1–0 in the series.